Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Aromatherapy

-Both cedarwood oil and sandalwood oil can be used in aromatherapy to promote relaxation and relieve stress.
+Both cedarwood oil and sandalwood oil can be used in aromatherapy to promote relaxation.
 They can be diffused with the help of an essential oil diffuser.

 Bath